camayak/contentapi-node-tumblr/README.md

     * `heroku config:set CAMAYAK_API_KEY=<api_key from Camayak>`
     * `heroku config:set CAMAYAK_SHARED_SECRET=<shared secret from Camayak>` - Only if using a shared secret.
 Otherwise, don't create this environment variable.

+### Create, edit, and publish a new assignment to your new Publishing API destination